Norman Batten

-Norman Batten (April 30, 1893 – November 12, 1928) was an American racecar driver active in the 1920s.
-He is one of two drivers that won the Indy500 the year before becoming a Rookie in the Indy500, when Norman provided relief help for Peter DePaolo in the 1925 race, before his rookie year of 1926.
+Norman Kirkpatrick Batten (April 30, 1893 – November 12, 1928) was an American racing driver active in the 1920s.
+Batten provided relief for Peter DePaolo in the 1925 Indianapolis 500, before his rookie year of 1926.
 He died and his body, along with fellow driver Earl Devore, were lost at sea after the sinking of the ocean liner SS Vestris.

-On January 9, 1918, in Juliustown, New Jersey, he married Marion Calvin, daughter of Willian John Calvin and Harriet Dimond Kennedy.
+On January 9, 1918, in Juliustown, New Jersey, Batten married Marion Calvin, daughter of Willian John Calvin and Harriet Dimond Kennedy.
 She was a registered nurse.
 His wife survived the sinking of the Vestris.